zulip/zulip/docs/translating/translating.md

 1. If possible, test your translations (details below).

-1. Ask in Zulip for a maintainer to sync the strings from Transifex, merge them to master, and deploy the update to chat.zulip.org so you can verify them in action there.
+1. Ask in Zulip for a maintainer to sync the strings from Transifex, merge them to main, and deploy the update to chat.zulip.org so you can verify them in action there.

 Some useful tips for your translating journey: